saurabhclusterone/self-driving-demo/README.md

 just start job -p self-driving/first-job
 ```

-You can monitor the execution of your job on Clusterone using `just watch`.
+You can monitor the execution of your job on Clusterone using `just get events`.

 Instead of running the model from the command line, you can also use Clusterone's graphical web interface [Matrix](https://clusterone.com/matrix).